Factsheet: Capacity and Consent to Medical Treatment

 Consent is not required from a person when:

-- emergency treatment is needed to save the person’s life, prevent serious damage to health, or prevent significant pain and distress; or
+- emergency treatment is needed to save the person’s life, prevent serious damage to health, or prevent significant pain and distress, and neither the person nor their substitute decision-maker can provided consent; or

 - they have impaired decision-making capacity (discussed below).
 In this situation, consent can be provided in an Advance Care Directive or by a substitute decision-maker.
-This is discussed further in the ELDAC factsheets Advance Care Directives, and Substitute decision-making.
+This is discussed further in the End of Life Law Toolkit’s Advance Care Directives and Substitute Decision-Making factsheets.

 What is valid consent to treatment?